menandmice/micetro_docs/guides/admin-manual/admin_event_hooks.rst

 Event Hooks
 =======================

 Use event hooks to monitor and run specific scripts based on certain events.
-This gives you the ability to intercept and modify the platform's standard behaviour.
+This gives you the ability to intercept and modify the platform's standard behavior.

 .. toctree::
   :maxdepth: 1